henriquearaujo67/Bizus/README.md

 # Bizus
+Python, SQL and other tips for beginners.

-Dicas Python, SQL e outras
+Dicas Python, SQL e outras para iniciantes.